 Gains on financial derivatives.
-The components of gains and losses on financial derivatives for the years ended December 31, 2022, 2021, and 2020 are summarized in the following table:
+The components of gains and losses on financial derivatives for the years ended December 31, 2023, 2022, and 2021 are summarized in the following table:

-For the Years Ended December 31, 2022 2021 2020 (dollars in thousands) Gains/(losses) due to fair value changes \$ 13,495 \$ (1,431) \$ (1,701) Accrual of contractual payments (7,756) 2,841 3,468 Gains/(losses) due to terminations or net settlements 16,892 (1,086) (23) Gains on financial derivatives \$ 22,631 \$ 324 \$ 1,744
+For the Years Ended December 31, 2023 2022 2021 (dollars in thousands) Gains/(losses) due to fair value changes \$ 5,142 \$ 13,495 \$ (1,431) Accrual of contractual payments (4,845) (7,756) 2,841 Gains/(losses) due to terminations or net settlements 2,585 16,892 (1,086) Gains on financial derivatives \$ 2,882 \$ 22,631 \$ 324

 These changes in fair value are primarily the result of fluctuations in long-term interest rates.
-The accrual of periodic cash settlements for interest paid or received from Farmer Mac's interest rate swaps that are undesignated financial derivatives is shown as expense related to financial derivatives.
+The accrual of periodic cash settlements for interest paid or received from Farmer Mac's interest rate swaps that are undesignated financial derivatives is shown as income or expense related to financial derivatives.
 Payments or receipts to terminate undesignated derivative positions or net cash settled forward sales contracts on the debt of other GSEs and undesignated U.S. Treasury security futures and initial cash payments received upon the inception of certain undesignated swaps are included in "Gains/(losses) due to terminations or net settlements" in the table above.
+See Note 6 to the consolidated financial statements for more information about Farmer Mac's financial derivatives.